MCU Connection Guide

 - Open the Fluidd interface, click

-Systemin the left menu. - View MCU Information: Find the
+Systemin the left menu - View MCU information: Find the

-- If your main controller is STM32H723, then
+- If your main control chip is STM32H723, then

 Step 6: Add Toolboard MCU

-After successfully verifying the main MCU, you can add the toolboard:
+After the main MCU is verified successfully, you can add the toolboard:

-- Reconnect the Toolboard: Reconnect the toolboard's data cable to the host or mainboard.
+- Reconnect the toolboard: Reconnect the toolboard's data cable to the host or mainboard

-printer.cfgfile. - Configure Toolboard ID: Add the corresponding ID in the newly added configuration section based on the toolboard's firmware type.
+printer.cfgfile - Configure toolboard ID: Add the corresponding ID in the newly added configuration section based on the toolboard's firmware type

 Configuration Format: